...

 https://doi.org/10.1016/j.jsmc.2019.10.002

-The study paper makes awareness on the fact that difficulties encountered in thinking and memory are in some way attributable to insomnia.
-Previous research was done without enough emphasis on how sleepiness influences memory, attention, and brain activity, so this research attempt to do that.
+The study paper makes awareness of the fact that difficulties encountered in thinking and memory are in some way attributable to insomnia.
+Previous research was done without enough emphasis on how sleepiness influences memory, attention, and brain activity, so this research attempts to do that.

 The impact factor of the site was 3 and it worked.
 7 for the work in the magazine In the process, the followers acquired significant insights regarding the kind of work that the magazine targets and promotes.
 The method that was adopted was a reading of a book with research work on various consequences of sleepiness on various aspects of cognition.
 The results were mixed.

-Additional research can be conducted in relation to various kinds of insomnia and the impact of such conditions on certain cognitive functions such as memory.
+Additional research can be conducted about various kinds of insomnia and the impact of such conditions on certain cognitive functions such as memory.
 This work is relevant to the chosen subject matter because it describes disorders, including memory issues associated with insufficient sleep.

 1. Dzierzewski, J. M. (2022).
 Insomnia and subjective cognitive decline in older adults: Avenues for continued investigation and potential intervention.
 Sleep, 45(11).